Raman Mundair

 Raman Mundair (Punjabi: ਰਮਨ ਮੰਡੈਰ) is a British poet, writer, artist and playwright.
 She was born in Ludhiana, India and moved to live in the UK at the age of five.
 She is the author of two volumes of poetry, A Choreographer's Cartography and Lovers, Liars, Conjurers and Thieves – both published by Peepal Tree Press – and The Algebra of Freedom (a play) published by Aurora Metro Press.
-She edited Incoming – Some Shetland Voices – published by Shetland Heritage Publications.
+She edited Incoming – Some Shetland Voices – published by Shetland Heritage Publications.She also moved to Manchester at the age of 5.

 Mundair was educated at the School of Oriental and African Studies, University of London, and has performed readings of her work at numerous venues Raman's work has been anthologised and received reviews in publications including The Independent, The Herald, World Literature Today and Discovering Scottish.

 Career

 In 2013 and 2014 Raman was a Leverhulme Artist in Residence for Shetland Museum and Archives and one of seven writers from Shetland and Orkney, participating in the University of Edinburgh’s "Writing the North" project.

 Raman was chosen as one of two British writers to participate in the Word Express, Literature Across Frontiers project.
 Word Express took 20 young writers from 12 European countries by train through South-East Europe to Turkey, where they took part in readings and literary events in every country they passed through and then took part in the Istanbul Tanpinar Literature Festival and the Istanbul Book Fair).

 In 2008 Mundair was nominated for the Rolex Mentor and Protégé Arts Initiative.
 In 2008 Mundair won a Robert Louis Stevenson Award and became a Robert Louis Stevenson Fellow at the Hotel Chevillon in Grez-sur-Loing, France.
 In this same year she was invited to become Scottish Poetry Library Poet Partner for East Dumbarton.

 In 2007 she was awarded the Arts Council England International Fellowship at the India International Centre in Delhi and in 2006 Mundair was runner up in the Penguin Decibel Prize for Short Fiction.

 Raman has been Writer in Residence in Stockholm, New Delhi, Glasgow and the Shetland Islands and has represented The British Council as a writer, workshop facilitator and performer internationally.
 She is a sought after facilitator of creative writing workshops and her client list ranges from schools and universities to the British Council and Amnesty International.
 Raman is a member of Scottish PEN.

 As a playwright Raman was awarded a mentorship with the Playwrights Studio Scotland in 2005.